create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 - **Pan:** Drag while holding down the middle mouse button (or scroll wheel) to move the scene.
 Alternatively hold down the *Alt* or *Option*-key and drag to move the scene.
 - **Zoom:** Scroll the mouse wheel to move closer or farther away.

+When using the Examine Viewer you will notice, that the horizon is always horizontal.
+You can disable this behavior in the context menu under "Straighten Horizon", when disabled there are no such constrains and navigation feels more freely.
+There is also a [browser option](../reference/browser-services#string-getbrowseroption-string-name) "StraightenHorizon" which can be read and written.

 ## Walk Viewer

 The other viewer, called the Walk Viewer, lets you navigate through a scene by moving the camera using a walking or driving metaphor.
 For example, use the Walk Viewer to look at architectural models from the inside, or to walk between buildings or across landscapes.